PatrikJantosovic/PLSQLDeveloper_Plugin_pvys/README.md

 - Get list of edited files for given task, only from last commit

 ## Installation
-- Copy .dll file to Plugins folder of your PL/SQL Developer installation
+- Unzip files from Release section in this repository to Plugins folder of your PL/SQL Developer installation
 - That is all

+## Usage
+- As of now, plugin expects you to have the Task ID / Commit hash stored in your clipboard
+- This means that on menu item click, no other action is required and files are automatically edited / list of files is stored to your clipboard

 ## License
 MIT